LuisGalicia/Social-Media-Dashboard-/README.md

 # Social-Media-Dashboard-
-In this repository you find out a simple social media dashboard developed with:
+In this repository you find out a responsive social media dashboard developed with:
 -VueJs
 -HTML
 -SASS

+--
+The main idea is support and re-use the card component.